rwaldheim/ecdpt/docs/index.md

 ### Inputs

-At a minimum, all the application needs is the '''data file''' as exported from the Arbin Excel macro.
+At a minimum, all the application needs is the **data file** as exported from the Arbin Excel macro.
 The data file from Arbin is characterized as a large Excel file that contains the following information:

 <table class="center">
   <tr>